Quick Start Reference Guide

 Slope definitions

 The flowpath slope definitions are constructed by watershed_abstraction routine in wepppy.
 For each cell in a hillslope a flowpath is constructed by walking down the slope identified by the slope grid from topaz.
-A distance array is constructed from the pixel coordinates and the slope points are truncated to 19 by linear interpolation if more than 19 points are defining the slope.

 Soils, Managements, and Climates